Newcastle railway station, New South Wales: History

+In April 2026, the state government announced that they would partner with Ashbridge Capital to create opportunities for tourism, retail and hospitality at the old Newcastle station.
+Works are expected to begin in 2027, pending approvals.

 Description

 The Newcastle railway station was built as a symmetrical row of five brick buildings (one and two storeys).
 The central booking hall is topped by a lantern and features cornered pavilions.
 The complex is united structurally by platform verandahs, supported on elaborate brackets, and visually by the common motifs of semi-circular windows, four-panel doors with overhead fanlights, frieze under eaves and the stone quoins/pilasters which define the corners of the buildings.
 The overall decorative effect is of a restrained Renaissance classicism resulting from the flat detailing.
 The buildings on either side of the Booking Hall have raised skylights which make interesting variations in the roofline of the complex.
 The one to the west on the roadside however, was converted into a three-storey hotel for a time and this addition has altered the original symmetry.

 It was reported to be in good physical condition with low archaeological potential as at 30 September 1997.